Zither banjo Arthur Stanley, 2 Eccleston Street

 When he died, Arthur Stanley (the elder) took over his business but did continue the manufacturing side'

-So Arthur took on an existing business, If any body out there can add to the Arthur Stanley, 2 Eccleston Street story or anything connected please contact this site.
+So Arthur took on an existing business, If anybody out there can add to the Arthur Stanley, 2 Eccleston Street story or anything connected please contact this site.

 Why six machine heads (of a guitar type) only four notches in the nut but five string receivers.
 Well Andy Perkins of Andy Perkins traditional instruments Faversham Kent explained that there is a tube running down inside the fretboard for what I would call the resonator string it seems only 5 tuners are used and this was just a cheap method of using guitar machines instead of dedicated banjo pegs.
 Andy also sold me new vellum for the resonator head (the old one has been on the banjo for 100 years), a new fifth string pip, a bridge and new machine heads.
 What a mind of knowledge he is.